 In collaboration with a nursing faculty and clinical preceptor, students plan and implement an evidence-based project consistent with the professional leadership role.
 Students use critical thinking skills and evidence-based practice to promote patient-centered nursing in a complex healthcare environment.
-This course culminates with an evidence-based project that is presented to peers and the community.
-Prerequisite: Students must be accepted into the RN to BSN program prior to enrollment.
+This course culminates with an evidence-based project that is presented to peers and the community. \$10.72 per quarter malpractice insurance fee.
+Prerequisite: Students must be accepted into CBC's RN to BSN program prior to enrollment.